-The Towers Watson’s 2010 ERM survey underscores that the the recent global financial crisis has put a spotlight on enterprise risk management (ERM) practices for financial service companies, including the insurance industry.
+That the recent global financial crisis has put a spotlight on enterprise risk management (ERM) practices for financial service companies, including the insurance industry, is borne out by Towers Watson’s 2010 ERM survey.
 Most insurers recognize room for improvement in their ERM programs, especially given rising investor interest, looming Solvency II regulatory requirements in 2012 and ever-increasing rating agency expectations.

 The global insurance industry witnessed two years of business turbulence following the onset of the financial crisis.
 This difficult period began soon after Towers Watson’s previous ERM survey, in which many companies reported finding it challenging to integrate effective risk management into their business.

 The 2010 survey of 465 chief risk officers, chief financial officers and chief actuaries in insurance companies around the world has found that seasoned ERM practitioners are advancing in economic capital modeling and making ERM part of their decision-making process, while those less experienced continue to strengthen their ERM framework.
 Increasingly, insurance companies recognize risk appetite statements that link governance, metrics and risk modeling to risk and capital decisions as fundamental to a strong ERM program.

 However, while there is ample evidence of insurers’ considerable progress during the last two years in ERM and economic capital development efforts, the industry still faces many challenges.
 The survey’s major findings regarding risk and capital management progress among insurers worldwide — information that can be useful in benchmarking your own company’s position, prioritizing ERM refinement and development efforts, and shaping future business plans — include the following: